DerfOh/git-lesson/README.md

 ---

 ## Push your commit to the repository
+* `git push`
     * Once you have all the changes committed if you're working with a remote origin then you need to push or changes to that origin
-    * `git push`

-    * If you're working locally only then there is no need to push changes to the remote
+    * If you're working locally only then there is no need to push

 ---